splunk-terraform/terraform-provider-signalfx/website/docs/r/heatmap_chart.html.markdown

 * `unit_prefix` - (Optional) Must be `"Metric"` or `"Binary`". `"Metric"` by default.
 * `minimum_resolution` - (Optional) The minimum resolution (in seconds) to use for computing the underlying program.
 * `max_delay` - (Optional) How long (in seconds) to wait for late datapoints.
+* `timezone` - (Optional) The property value is a string that denotes the geographic region associated with the time zone, (default UTC).
 * `refresh_interval` - (Optional) How often (in seconds) to refresh the values of the heatmap.
 * `disable_sampling` - (Optional) If `false`, samples a subset of the output MTS, which improves UI performance. `false` by default.
 * `group_by` - (Optional) Properties to group by in the heatmap (in nesting order).